stjet/hedgeblog/posts/hex_to_bytes_and_back.md

 Now, there are a couple ways you can represent bytes.
 One way could be representing them in binary, with 1s and 0s.
 Another would be just using our normal decimal (base 10 numbers), where a byte could be represented by a number from 0 to 255.
 But the best way (in my opinion) is to use hexadecimals (base 16 numbers) which uses the digits 0-9 and A-F. `A` represents 10, `B` represents 11, and so on. `FF` would represent 255 in decimal (`15*16+15=255`), `10` would represent 16 (`1*16+0`), and `32` would represent 50 (`3*16+2=50`).

 Why base 16?
 If you remember, one byte can have 256 states, meaning that two hexadecimal digits can perfectly represent one byte (`16^2=256`) which is a lot more elegant than decimal, and a lot more concise than binary.
+A base 256 would of course, be impractical.
 With decimal, it isn't exactly clear how many bytes 2402655566 is, while it is very clear how many bytes 8F359D4E is (8 hex digits, so 4 bytes).

 ## Uint8Array